What led Google to abandon Google Glass

 Furthermore, it failed to deliver the expected user experience due to limited battery life and technical glitches.

-Despite its innovative concept and potential applications, the marketing failure of Google Glass can be primarily attributed to its high cost and failure to meet consumer expectations.
+Despite its innovative concept and potential applications, the marketing failure of Google Glass can be attributed primarily to its high cost and failure to meet consumer expectations.

 However, this technology has paved the way for other wearable devices such as smartwatches and fitness trackers, which have become increasingly popular in recent years.